I’M THE SLIME

 The women ended their call, and Chelsea ordered a container of slime.

-The next morning, Chelsea went to The Wormhole Coffee down the street from her apartment for an espresso treat and called her younger sister Alora.
-Coated in the warmth of her favorite coffee shop in the city, this time, she got the conversation she wanted.
+The next morning, Chelsea went to The Wormhole Coffee down the street from her apartment for a chocolatey espresso treat and called her younger sister Alora.
+Coated in the bliss of her favorite coffee in the city, this time, she got the conversation she wanted.

-She walked around the block with an iced latte in her hand and bounced energy back and forth through her phone with Alora.
-The coffee remained full, and the temperature worked its way up to match her palm.
-Condensation soaked the plastic cup, making it slippery.
-It never touched her lips as the two girls talked over each other in perfect harmony.
+She walked around the block with an iced mocha in her hand and bounced energy back and forth through her phone with Alora.
+The coffee remained full, minus one or two sips, and the temperature worked its way up to match her palm.
+Condensation soaked the 16-ounce plastic cup, making it slippery.
+It rarely touched her lips as the two girls talked over each other in perfect harmony.
 It was everything she had been hoping to get from Kory.
 It was what she needed.

-Near the end of the call, the sisters organized a plan for Alora to come visit in a couple days so they could have a sleepover.
-Chelsea told her about the slime and suggested that they play with it together.
+Near the end of the call, the sisters organized a plan for Alora to come visit in a couple of days so they could have a sleepover.
+Chelsea told her about the slime and suggested that they play with it together like when they were kids, and Alora agreed excitedly.

-Once they ended the call, Chelsea sipped her latte and grimaced at the watered-down, lukewarm brown milk.
+Once she slipped her phone into her pocket, Chelsea sipped her mocha and grimaced at the watered-down, lukewarm brown milk.
+It had sadly become an old puddle of its former self.
 It slipped out of her hand and slapped against the pavement, shooting what used to be a very good drink all over the sidewalk.
 Flecks of dairy splattered against her shins.
-It was an incredibly jarring end to the affirming discussion with her sister.
+It was a horribly jarring end to the uplifting discussion with her sister.
 She picked up the plastic cup and lid and put them in a dumpster beside her apartment building, again annoyed.

-However, she no longer needed coffee, and her stress over the spill lessened when she reached the front door to see that her package had been delivered.
+However, her anger over the spill lessened when she reached the front door to see that her package had been delivered.
 She grabbed it from the building’s entryway and took it upstairs to her apartment, bounding two steps at a time.

 Chelsea twisted the cap off and looked inside.
 Immediately, she was hit by that smell.
 The smell of cheap deodorizer pretending to be fruit.
 Grocery store candles.
 Artificial sweetener.
 It was the smell she smelled on him before he disappeared.
 Either Jake had gotten some of this slime for himself, or someone he was spending time with had it.
 Did Kory also tell him about it?
 She would have let Chelsea know.